Abarth 500e Review 2023 | Top Gear

 We're not sure why they couldn't have just piped the sound into the cabin speakers rather than beaming it outward.
 Guess that's the cheek of the thing.

-You can.
-Just as with the Fiat 500, the rollback canvas roof is on the menu.
+Just as with the Fiat 500, there's a rollback canvas roof on the menu.
 It's an agreeable thing for warm days when the drive is gentle.
-To call it a cabrio is a bit of a stretch, mind.
-Giant sunroof more like.
-Still, it's not too turbulent with the roof back, and is quiet and snug when closed.
+To call it a cabrio is a bit of a stretch; it’s more like a giant sunroof.
+Still, it's not too turbulent with the roof electronically opened, and it's quiet and snug when closed.

 How much does it cost?